-At Gracia & Mintz, our Prince George's County criminal defense attorneys can fight back against burglary charges and seek a dismissal of your charges.
-Our firm's priority has always been obtaining favorable results for our clients, no matter what how complicated their case may be.
+At Gracia & Mintz, our Prince George's County burglary attorneys can fight back against burglary charges and seek a dismissal of your charges.
+Our firm's priority has always been obtaining favorable results for our clients, no matter how complicated their cases may be.
 We put ourselves at our clients' disposal and can be reached 24/7 to resolve any of your questions or concerns.
-When faced with a criminal charge, you need aggressive and competent defense in your corner—call on us today to get exactly that.

 Burglary is often referred to as breaking and entering even though technically no forced entry needs to have been made.
 Further, no theft needs to take place—only physically being on someone else's property without permission, with the intent to commit a crime.